Serving and Serve Strategy

 Lob serve position

-The best location for hitting the lob is to the left of center, at the eight foot line, so that you strike the ball exactly in the center of the court.
+The best location for hitting the lob is to the left of center, position 1, at the eight foot line, so that you strike the ball exactly in the center of the court.
 This makes it relatively easy to hit the lob to either side by angling the face of the racquet.
 The idea behind the lob is to make the receiver hit the ball at waist level or higher.
 There is no point to trying to deceive your opponent.
 The lob is slow enough that the receiver has plenty of time to react.

 Lob serve targets